mbeddr/mps-platform-docs/src/doc/docs/home/rcp.md

 !!! question "How can I deactivate a preference page?"

     - Remove the plugin that contains the preference page.
-    - For `SPreference` pages: they are project plugins, so you can find them through `#!java ProjectPluginManager.getPlugins` and then call `#!java dispose` or you could unregister the preference pages themselves.
+    - `SPreference` pages are project plugins.
+You can find them through `#!java ProjectPluginManager.getPlugins` and then call `#!java dispose`
+    , or you could unregister the preference pages themselves.
 For example:
     ```java
     Project ideaProject = ProjectPluginManager.getInstance(ProjectHelper.toIdeaProject(#project);
     list<BaseProjectPlugin> plugins = new arraylist<BaseProjectPlugin>(copy: ideaProject.getPlugins());